-- East Lindfield Community Centre, Wellington Road, East Lindfield renewal of the community centre building, including restoration or rebuilding. - Marian Street Theatre, Marian Street, Killara renewal of Marian street theatre. - Joint use indoor sports facility St Ives Indoor Sports Complex, St Ives High School, Yarrabung Road, St Ives - this is a proposed construction of a new indoor sports facility at St Ives High School, for joint use with the NSW Department of Education.
+- Marian Street Theatre, Marian Street, Killara refurbishment of Marian street theatre. - Joint use indoor sports facility St Ives Indoor Sports Complex, St Ives High School, Horace Road, St Ives - this is a proposed construction of a new indoor sports facility at St Ives High School, for joint use with the NSW Department of Education. - St Johns Avenue, Gordon St Johns Avenue in Gordon is going to be upgraded in the areas between the Pacific Highway and Gordon Station.
+Improvements to Heritage Square and the footpaths in Henry Street will also be part of the program.
+This section of St Johns Avenue has been selected as it is an important gateway to Gordon Local Centre for arrivals by public transport and from the south along the